 At any given time, I cannot always figure out the mess of my own emotions around Lebanon, Israel, the wars.
 When I can name what I’m feeling, I am sometimes proud of it, other times not.
 I know I have made mistakes.
 I probably will make more.

-Now, a year later and over two years since October 7, I hope that my heart is slowly un-hardening.
+Now, over two years since October 7, I hope that my heart is slowly un-hardening.

 There is one thing I see with absolute clarity: that war is an absolutely terrible thing, that I want to see a time where it is over in the Middle East, and hope that is within my lifetime.

-So it is easier to start by faulting all those who preach blind hate, and who feel no remorse at the killing of women, children, and innocents.
-Alongside Hamas and Hezbollah leaders, there are certainly a few far-right Israeli politicians who I would accuse of this.
+So I also fault all those who preach blind hate, and who feel no remorse at the killing of women, children, and innocents.
+There are many I might accuse of this.
 I fault those who see as the only sustainable solution, the complete wiping out of all of their enemy’s people, and the ending of their nation.
 I fault all those who care more about hating their enemy than they do making a better world for their children.
-To a lesser degree, I still fault all those who in their own small ways, contribute to the conflict instead of diminishing it.
+To a lesser degree, I fault all those who in their own small ways, have contributed to the conflict instead of diminishing it.
 In that sense, I fault myself.
-For I have surely committed my own faults.

 But now, mine is not a high and mighty position, to say I condemn hate, and preach love.
 Make love not war is a slogan best left to the flower children hippies of the 60s.
-I do not know what position I can lay claim to.
 But the only words I’ve heard that seem to have potential for hope in the Middle East are a command, “Love thy enemy.”
 And I know I fall immensely short of them - how then could I preach them to others?
 So I will leave the preaching to others.

 Yet the alternative is to wish the worst for your enemy.
 At the most to kill them, at the average to celebrate their death or suffering, and at the least, to numb one’s self to their pain.
-The alternative is the status quo: to hate your enemy.
+That alternative is the status quo: hating the enemy.
 In the same breath, I might hate that status quo, while being guilty of it myself.
-And so I hope that my heart my continue to un-harden, and with my heart, many others.
+And so I hope that my heart may continue to un-harden, and with my heart, others, too.